Die Heidelbeere — klein, dunkel, außergewöhnlich nährstoffreich und Ezras liebste Qualitätsprüfung

 ★ Fiber.
 About 2.4 grams per 100 grams — mainly pectin, which nourishes the gut microbiome and stabilizes blood sugar.

-Wild blueberry vs. cultivated blueberry — an important distinction
+Wild blueberry vs. cultivated blueberry — an important difference

 This is one of the least known but most important differences in the world of blueberries.

-The wild blueberry — the true Vaccinium myrtillus that grows in European forests — has deep blue flesh.
+The wild blueberry — the true Vaccinium myrtillus, which grows in European forests — has deep blue flesh.
 It is anthocyanin-rich throughout.
 The cultivated blueberry from the supermarket — the American highbush blueberry, Vaccinium corymbosum — has white or light green flesh.
 Only the skin is blue.

 What does this mean?
 The wild blueberry contains about three times more anthocyanins than the cultivated blueberry.
 This is not a marginal difference — it's the difference between a superfood and a regular berry.